WalrusGumboot/sim-terminal/README.md

 ## LIST OF FUNCTIONS

-Currently, there are three categories and seven functions.
+Currently, there are four categories and nine functions.

 #### Text Functions
  - asc()